whatnote/Christine-Clyde-Dog-Services/README.md

 ![Lighthouse in incognito](https://github.com/whatnote/MileStoneOneDogServices/blob/master/assets/images/Testing/lighthousetest3.jpg)

 This is still not a as good as it could be, and if I get the time I'd look to make the photos of the dogs smaller to further improve the test scores.

+# Deployment

+## Deployment via Github

+Navigate to the GitHub [Repository](https://github.com/whatnote/MileStoneOneDogServices)

+Go to settings

+Scroll down to Git Hub Pages section

+Select 'Master Branch' as the source.

+Click Save

+Click on the link to go to the live deployed page.

+## To run Locally

+Navigate to the GitHub [Repository](https://github.com/whatnote/MileStoneOneDogServices)

+Click the Code drop down menu.

+Click the clipboard icon to copy the url provided

+Open your developement editor of choice and open a terminal window in a directory of your choice.

+Use "git clone" and paste the copied url after it.

+A clone of the project will be created locally on your machine.

 # Credits